Created for working professionals, courses in this program weave three essential, interactive strands together: design, development, and marketing.

 collaborate, code, and launch your interactive experience for web and mobile

 The Interactive Design and Marketing Online program is offered in our 30-credit post-baccalaureate certificate program.
 Applicants must hold an undergraduate degree before applying.

 According to a

-comprehensive study by the U.S. Department of Education, students who took all or part of their instruction online performed better, on average, than those taking the same course through face-to-face instruction.
+comprehensive study by the United States Department of Education, students who took all or part of their instruction online performed better, on average, than those taking the same course through face-to-face instruction.
 And at MCAD, we keep online class sizes small so that you will also get to know your instructors and other professionals in the program, as you build a network of professional colleagues, collaborators, and friends.

 This 30-credit online program requires students to take a total of ten courses, forming a solid foundation in development, design, and marketing.
 The coursework can be completed within two or three years, and students can enter the program in the fall or spring.